 Grant Holicky 54:16

 Yeah, and I really like what you just said about it being a bit bigger.
-It’s important to know and understand how much more load how much more intensity we want to bring into our training, and not to overdo it.
+It’s important to know and understand how much more load, how much more intensity we want to bring into our training, and not to overdo it.
 But really the key in here comes back to this idea of recovery and rest between the storms like really being diligent and understanding yourself understanding your athlete and look for those signs of knowing when they need that recovery, both physically and mentally.

 Trevor Connor 54:46

-Watching a lot of athletes who have tried to go pro try to hit the highest levels.
-You’re right as you get stronger and better and bigger and faster.
-You need bigger and bigger storms to see some sort of adaptation but that is the Danger.
-And what I’ve seen separates those athletes who try to make it from the ones who do make it isn’t their ability to rip themselves apart.
-They all are fantastic at bringing in these giant storms and destroying themselves.
-The ones who make it are the ones that get that balance between the damage and the recovery, right.
-And I’ve seen so many athletes who don’t get that bounce.
+Watching a lot of athletes who have tried to go pro try to hit the highest levels – you’re right as you get stronger and better and bigger and faster, you need bigger and bigger storms to see some sort of adaptation.
+But that is the danger.
+And what I’ve seen separates those athletes who try to make it from the ones who do make it isn’t their ability to rip themselves apart – they all are fantastic at bringing in these giant storms and destroying themselves – the ones who make it are the ones that get that balance between the damage and the recovery right.
+And I’ve seen so many athletes who don’t get that balance.
 All they’re doing is is storming and they just fall apart, the house falls down.
 And I think probably a great place to end this is with episode 165.
-This is Dr. Sol, Milan.
-He’s actually talking about triathletes here because I hate to say it triathletes have that more than anybody.
-They’re like, my recovery days.
-Today, I go and run and do a two hour swim.
+This is Dr. San Milan – he’s actually talking about triathletes here because I hate to say it, triathletes have that more than anybody – they’re like, “my recovery days the day I go and run, and do a two hour swim”.
 They don’t like recovery.
-Now they’re great at storms.
-Yes.
-And here’s Dr. Sol, Milan talking about the danger of that.

 Dr. San Milan 55:53

-Rob Pickels 58:05
+Rob Pickels 58:06

 Trevor Connor 58:22